 All Library locations will be closed on Mon.
 May 30 in honor of Memorial Day.
-We will re-open for regular hours on Fri, Dec 26.
-Looking for something to read, watch, or listen to?
+We will re-open for regular hours on Tues.
+May 31.
+Looking for something to read, watch, or download?
 Explore our download and streaming resources and share with friends.

 We believe that Startup Weekend has the magical ability to change your life and we want to make that happen for members of Portland’s dynamic immigrant and refugee community.
 Both immigrants and entrepreneurs travel along similar paths—paths leading to a better life through determination and hard work.

 Please consider joining us for thisinspiringweekend.

 Startup Weekend: Women’s Edition is an intensive weekend experience held June 12th-14th, 2015 at the Maine College of Art in Portland for 75 women participants, plus judges, coaches, and organizers.
 Participants will gather on Friday night to network and pitch business ideas, form teams around the best ideas, then race all weekend to develop the ideas into functioning businesses!

 You know you want to save the world.
 You have a heart the size of our great State o’ Maine and finite finances.
 Where, oh, where to begin?

 The good news is that there are some terrific resources out there to help you make good decisions that suit your priorities.
 Before your good intentions grind to a confused halt, take a look at some of these websites.

 Where to start?
 A really terrific site to check out is Philanthropedia, Guide to Better Giving.
 It is a great tool to help you focus and to understand various strategies for giving.
 It answers questions you may not know you have!